 At the time, Maccon Construction was being run by a diminutive staff contingent from Rodney’s home in Bryanston.
 Paddy Cunningham, then recently retired Senior Partner of Price Waterhouse Coopers and newly elected Chairman of Maccon introduced Rodney to Alec Bates.

 Alec had been a partner with Ernst and Young and had experience in property and hotel development.
 Rodney named Alec his Development Director and the two struck up a business relationship that would last ten years and span three continents.
-Today, Alec is the Director of Pecanwood’s Golf and Country Club.

-In 1995, Maccon received outline planning approval for a golf course, club house, marina, 650 homes, a 150 bedroom hotel, apartments and tennis centre for the land adjacent to Key West.
+In 1995, Maccon received outline planning approval for a golf course, club house, marina, 650 homes, a 150-bedroom hotel, apartments and tennis centre for the land adjacent to Key West.
 At the time, Hartbeespoort wasn’t exactly viewed as an upmarket destination.
-Thus it was deemed necessary to create a draw card to entice buyers.
+Thus, it was deemed necessary to create a draw card to entice buyers.

 Explains Alec: “Those were heady (and admittedly risky) days.
-We were planning a multi-million rand development with limited funding and a very small team.
+We were planning a multi-million-rand development with limited funding and a very small team.
 To create appeal, we invited Jack Nicklaus to come out from the USA and design our golf course.

 “We flew him to the Pecanwood site in a helicopter we could ill-afford with great trepidation.
 Why would one of the world’s greatest golfers want to put his name to an undeveloped, neglected tomato farm?
 Incredibly he agreed to do just that.”